sanjaradylov/moleculegen-ml/README.md

 targets of interest to create a predictive model, and then perform transfer learning on a focused set of active molecules.

+## Documentation
+For now, our [wiki](https://github.com/sanjaradylov/moleculegen-ml/wiki) serves as a documentation (or rather a user guide) for the project.

+[Projects](https://github.com/sanjaradylov/moleculegen-ml/projects) keep track of the current state of the project.

 ## Installation

 It is convenient to set up dependencies using environment management systems like